Royal Berkshire Militia: Ireland

 Legislation passed in 1798 and 1811 permitted English militia regiments to serve in Ireland for periods of two years, and in 1813 the RBM volunteered for this service.
 The men sailed from Plymouth between 29 April and 7 May, landing at Cobh of Cork on 12 May.
 They marched through Midleton to Athlone where they were quartered until the summer, receiving at least one draft of recruits from Reading.
 On 16 August the regiment left Athlone for Galway.
 A year later they were stationed at Tuam.
 A number of the Berkshire Local Militia also volunteered for overseas service in December 1813, but they were too late to be accepted as a formed regiment, though many transferred to the Regular Army.

 Napoleon abdicated in April 1814 and it appeared that the wars were over.
 In September the English militia regiments in Ireland were ordered back to their home counties to be disembodied.
 The RBM marched from Tuam to Newry and then embarked for Liverpool in two ships on 29–30 September.
 Having concentrated after landing, the regiment was ordered to return to Reading for disembodiment, but the order was countermanded and it remained at Liverpool during the winter, at St Domingo House Barracks and Fort Barracks.
 Early in 1815 Napoleon returned from Elba, sparking off the short Waterloo campaign.
 Large numbers of embodied militiamen volunteered for the Regular Army, and it was said that a whole Troop of the 7th Hussars at Waterloo was composed of men from the Royal Berkshires while many other fought in the ranks of the Royal Horse Guards.
 It was not until September 1815 that the Royal Berkshire Militia finally arrived at Reading.
 The regiment was disembodied on 14 March 1816.

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
+The ballot was suspended by the Militia Act 1829.
+In 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.